Buildings and architecture of Brighton and Hove: Early 20th century

 Another 1930s development could have changed the Regency face of Brighton and Hove and redefined it along Modernist lines.
 Wells Coates was commissioned to build a block of flats next to Brunswick Terrace.
 The high-class speculative development was named Embassy Court and was completed in 1935.
 Praise from the Architects' Journal was matched by Alderman Sir Herbert Carden, who campaigned for every other building along the seafront to be demolished and replaced with Embassy Court-style Modernist structures, all the way from Hove to Kemp Town.
 He also wanted to demolish the Royal Pavilion and replace it with a conference centre.
 This encouraged the formation of the Regency Society, the first of many local conservation and architectural interest groups.

 This era also saw a transformation in Brighton's leisure and entertainment venues as it continued to flourish as a popular resort.
-Many large cinemas, theatres and dance halls were built, some in the fashionable Art Deco style: among them were the Savoy, the Astoria, the Regent, the Imperial Theatre and Sherry's Dance Hall—which was near another "much-loved venue", the SS Brighton complex.
+Many large cinemas, theatres and dance halls were built, some in the fashionable Art Deco style: among them were the Savoy (later ABC), the Astoria, the Regent, the Imperial Theatre and Sherry's Dance Hall—which was near another "much-loved venue", the SS Brighton complex.
 Also in the Art Deco style were the Saltdean Lido and another open-air swimming pool at Black Rock.
 Older buildings given a new look included the Brighton Dome (originally the Royal Pavilion's stables, built by William Porden) and the Brighton Aquarium.
 Local architect John Leopold Denman designed many new buildings, typically in a "well-mannered and individual" Neo-Georgian style: most were for commercial use, such as 20–22 Marlborough Place, Regent House and the offices for the Brighton & Hove Herald newspaper at 2–3 Pavilion Buildings, but the Hounsom Memorial Church at Hangleton and the Downs Crematorium are also his.
 The latter may have been inspired by Harry Stuart Goodhart-Rendel's St Wilfrid's Church on nearby Elm Grove.
 Goodhart-Rendel, a native of Brighton, also produced "his own inimitable response to Modernism" at Princes House, a steel-framed building with red and blue patterned brickwork.
 Several of its neighbouring commercial buildings on North Street are by Denman or the Clayton & Black firm.